jwaffensmith/lodestar-app/README.md

 https://lodestar-app.netlify.app
 * NOTE\
 API fetch for astronaut data will not work on this live site since Open Notify API is an unsecure site.
-Browser will block request from https to http.
 Will need to find new API source for production.

 === Technologies ===